This is the multi-page printable view of this section. Click here to print.

 kubernetes

-• kubernetes set the cloud as follows.
+• Set up the Kubernetes cloud as follows.
 Use the default values for the remaining items.

 Cloud namekubernetes